TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 In this tutorial we will make the knob respond to continuous values.
 The next tutorial will address discrete values which a bit trickier to handle.
 There are two key parts to making a knob.
 Firstly we need the knob widget to respond to the `_value` attribute, and then we need to make it respond to the user input by calling `_setValue` method.

-### Part 1: Visually respond to \_value
+## Part 1: Visually respond to \_value

 To make our knob rotate we can simply wrap it in a rotation widget.
-It needs to rotate from a minimum angle to a maximum angle as the value changes from 0 to 1.
+It needs to rotate from a minimum angle to a maximum angle as the value changes from `_minValue_` to `_maxValue`.

-To do this we will need to do a little bit of maths so let's import Dart's math library:
+To do this we will need to do a little bit of maths so let's import Dart's math library at the top of our file:

 ```
 import 'dart:math';